 Festivals scheduled for this summer and beyond are especially going all out in order to celebrate the return of music, art, and culture to their stages.
 You can expect epic adventures, outdoor camping, and a combination of sights, sounds, and cultures at almost any music festival in Africa.

 We have line-up Africa’s most iconic music festivals from bucket list-worthy events of stars to the biggest urban music beach festivals.
-Need pre or post summer concerts and festival plans?
+Need pre or post-summer concerts and festival plans?
 Music Pharmacy News got you covered.
 If you haven’t been already, I’m sure a trip to Africa or other African countries is already on your radar.
-Here are some of the best music festivals in Africa you should add to your bucket list which are worth catching a flight for.
+Here are some of the best music festivals in Africa you should add to your bucket list which is worth catching a flight for.

 1 – Big10UP AFRICAN MUSIC FESTIVAL -16th April 2022, Lusaka – Zambia.

 The Big10Up Festival is an iconic event on the national festival calendar with a long and proud tradition of celebrating the best of African music.
 This much-loved festival attracts an audience of not less than 10,000 people of African Indigenous and non-Indigenous people from all over the world who descend upon Zambia to take part in a program of music, traditional arts, and cultural arts activities in a long weekend in April/March each year, welcomed by the traditional owners – Amigos Entertainment.

 The Big10Up has featured some of the biggest, top-charting artists in the music industry including Mr. Eazi, Burna Boy, and most recently, Fireboy DML as headline acts.
 This year’s Big10UP will happen at The Garden Park Waterfalls, Lusaka headlined by Zambia’s Yo Maps and Joeboy from Nigeria.
 Follow Amigos Events on socials to sail along with this captivating event.